How To Be Happy After Breakup (And Survive If Still In Love)

 After a traumatic event like a breakup, it is easy to fall into a rut and do things out of compulsion rather than fascination.

 Often we get stuck in a rut of mood and cannot change the emotion dial.
-It happens mostly because we do not want to rock the boat by changing our secure routines.
+It happens mostly because we would rather not rock the boat by changing our secure routines.

 So, once you’ve realized you’re stuck in a rut, make a firm decision to invest your resources to get out of it.